Majority of UK Businesses are Sole Traders

 When starting a new business many people choose to either register as a sole trader or start a limited company.
 There are many reasons for doing this.
 Forming a limited company offers some protection for your business name whereas sole traders business names have less protection as there is no central searchable database.
 Being registered means you have to file your accounts every year with Companies House showing that the company’s level of debt and that it is not insolvent.
 This gives them some basic guarantee that the company will be able to pay its debts.

-In fact the Department for Business and ONS say that limited companies only make up 28% of businesses in the UK.
-A further 9% are partnerships but the vast majority, 62.7% of UK businesses, are sole traders.
+In fact the Department for Business and ONS say that limited companies only make up 37% of businesses in the UK (2.1million active companies).
+A further 7% are partnerships but the vast majority, 56% of UK businesses, are sole traders.
 It is quite hard to establish the exact number of Sole Traders as there is no central register for them.
 The only requirement for being a Sole Trader business is that you tell HMRC that you are self employed and HMRC do not publish the figures for the number of people who have done this.
 To complicate matters further being registered as self employed covers a wide range of scenarios.
 Someone registered as self employed could be working freelance or as a consultant.
 They may have a full time job and be doing some extra work in their spare time or they may be running multiple businesses.
 The number of sole trader businesses is therefore an educated guess.

 Chart of UK Business Types